StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/overview-search-methods-case.md

 TheHive offers multiple methods for searching [cases](../about-cases.md), each tailored to specific scenarios.

-This topic provides an overview of the available search methods, compares their features, and explains when to use each one.

-Use this guide to choose the most effective method for your needs.

 ## Search method comparison

 | Method | Filter options | Result scope | Allows bulk actions | Use case |